digital-asset/daml/ghc-lib/new-working-on-ghc-lib.md

 If you need to build, test, deploy or develop [`ghc-lib`](https://github.com/digital-asset/ghc-lib) as used by Daml and utilizing the Digital Asset [GHC fork](https://github.com/digital-asset/ghc) these notes are for you.

-Here are instructions for when working on Daml surface syntax, as implemented in the the digital-assert fork of `ghc`. (linked in via `ghc-lib`).
+Here are instructions for when working on Daml surface syntax, as implemented in the the digital-assert fork of `ghc`. (linked in via `ghc-lib`, see [ghc-lib](/bazel_tools/ghc-lib/).

 ### Cloning the digital-assert fork of `ghc`